sashafiero/spit-it-out/readme.txt

 == Screenshots ==
 1. Options for displaying overlay and what information to show
 2. The overlay box
+3. The overlay box slid closed

 == Changelog ==
+= 2.2 =
+* Changed overlay to slide out from the left side, defaulting to closed, with an icon for toggling open/closed
+* Updated the screenshots & added #3

 = 2.1 =
 * Fixed some variable names and global delcarations